Program Coordinator Debbie Witsken

 To continue from spring semester 1 to fall semester 2 of the OTA program, a student must:

-Register for all OTA courses offered each semester as outlined in the OTA program curriculum.
+Register for all OTA and general education courses offered each semester as outlined in the OTA program curriculum.

 Complete the didactic portion of the program within three years of initiating OTA course work.

 Successfully complete the supervised clinical education (Fieldwork) component of the program within eighteen months following completion of the didactic portion of the program.

 Satisfy all other requirements for an Associate of Applied Science degree specified by L&C.

 In order to reduce the course load, students are strongly encouraged to have all general education courses completed prior to the start of the second semester (fall) in the program.